 Final Salary pension transfers are rarely considered suitable under the FCA’s rules, because of the amount of risk moving away from the scheme represents.

 But every year thousands of people receive advice to transfer their pension, earning some advisers huge fees for their advice.
+Sometimes their advice is inappropriate for the client’s needs and this is considered pension mis-selling.

 Using Section 165 of the Financial Services and Markets Act, the FCA can request information from firms that it regulates.